NiaraD64/dogbite_stat_testing/README.md

 Since both tests use categorical variables, I conducted the Chi-Square Test of Independence.

-For both Chi-Square tests, “Unknown” and “Other” were excluded from the tests.
-These values were only filled during data cleaning to prevent introducing bias, and including them wouldn’t be relevant to answering the research questions.
+For both Chi-Square tests, "Unknown" and "Other" were excluded.
+These values were assigned during data cleaning to preserve missingness without guessing at an estimated value, and including them wouldn't be relevant to answering the research questions.

 Research Question 1: Is there an association between a dog’s gender and its spay/neuter status in reported bite incidents?